ipfs/kubo/docs/config.md

 - `"all"` - announce all CIDs of stored blocks
 - `"pinned"` - only announce pinned CIDs recursively (both roots and child blocks)
-- `"roots"` - only announce root CIDs of recursive pins and explicitly pinned CIDs
+- `"roots"` - only announce the root block of explicitly pinned CIDs

 Default: `"all"`